anny-moose/sop-site/content/sop2/lab/l1/index.en.md

 {{< hint info >}}
 Introduction notes:
-- All materials from OPS1 are still obligatory, especially tutorials L1,L2 i L3!
+- All materials from OPS1 are still obligatory!
 - Quick look at this material will not suffice, you should compile and run all the programs, check how they work, read additional materials like man pages.
 As you read the material please do all the exercises and questions.
 At the end you will find sample task similar to the one you will do during the labs, please do it at home.
 - You will find additional information in yellow sections, questions and tasks in blue ones.
 Under the question you will find the answer, to see it you have to click.
 Please try to answer on you own before checking.
 - Full programs' codes are placed as attachments at the bottom of this page.
 On this page only vital parts of the code are displayed